 - Therapeutic pool program

 - Occupational therapist, recreational therapist

 Accredited for Brain Injury

-In 2016, Bacharach served 156 brain injury inpatients through our CARF-accredited comprehensive brain injury program.
-There was one 17 year-old and one 19-year old inpatient in 2016.
+In 2018, Bacharach served 147 brain injury inpatients through our CARF-accredited comprehensive brain injury program.

 Every patient admitted to the Outpatient Brain Injury Program is evaluated with the Functional Assessment Measure (FAM).
 The FAM consists of 12 elements rated on a seven-point scale.
 Data analysis of 2016 and 2017 indicates that improvements were noted on virtually all elements.
 The average Discharge FAM score fell at the Modified Independent level of functioning.
 The magnitude of positive change was highest for Community Access, Emotional Adjustment, Adjustment to Limitations, and Employability.